Change of address and ownership for pets

 Change of address or contact details

-If your address changes please complete the Change of Owner/Details Form and send council by mail, email or in person.
+If your address changes please complete the Change of Address C3C Form and send council by mail, email or in person.
 Click here to contact Inner West Council or to find your nearest Customer Service Centre.